caciviclab/disclosure-frontend/app/components/appMainModule/faqPageModule/faqPage.md

 ## How were ballot measure summaries prepared?

 Ballot measure descriptions are intended to provide a brief, neutral summary.
-Summaries are written by Open Disclosure volunteers based on information prepared by the City Attorney for the Alameda County Official Voter Information Guide [voterguide.sos.ca.gov].
+Summaries are written by Open Disclosure volunteers based on information prepared by the City Attorney for the Alameda County Official Voter Information Guide.

 ## Does Open Disclosure endorse third-party content?